The World’s Best Homemade Lasagna Recipe

 This easy lasagna recipe is called the World’s Best Lasagna for a reason!
 A classic pasta made with layers of lasagna noodles, hearty meat sauce, creamy ricotta, and mozzarella cheese baked to hot, gooey deliciousness.
 This no-fail homemade lasagna always wins rave reviews!

 Looking for a gluten free option?
 Try this simple Gluten Free Lasagna recipe!
+Or get creative with Mozzarella Stuffed Meatloaf or Lasagna Stuffed Acorn Squash

-Is this the World’s Best Lasagna?
+Is This The World’s Best Lasagna?

 I brought it to a woman in my former mom’s group who had just had her third baby.
 I made it for my dad to eat while he was babysitting my big guy when he was just a toddler because they both love it.
 We have made two of them for big family parties.
+(And trust me, always make two.
+It’s not much more work and it freezes and reheats beautifully!)

 If you read all of my tips, check out the process shots, and watch the short video, you’ll see that it is truly an easy lasagna recipe.
 And once you taste it, you’ll know that all the effort is worth it.